Brandon Aiyuk Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Season Stats

-- Aiyuk has put up a 719-yard campaign so far (44.9 receiving yards per game) with five touchdowns, reeling in 50 balls on 77 targets.

-- So far this season, 16.0% of the 481 passes thrown by his team have gone Aiyuk's way.

-- Aiyuk (10 red zone targets) has been the recipient of 16.9% of his team's 59 red zone pass attempts.
+- With 10 targets in the red zone this season, Aiyuk has been on the receiving end of 16.9% of his team's 59 red zone pass attempts.

-- The 49ers have thrown the ball in 50.7% of their plays from scrimmage this year while staying on the ground 49.3% of the time.
-This offensive attack ranks 13th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Aiyuk's matchup with the Rams.